BSc MSc PhD

 I currently hold an MRC Career Development Award in Biostatistics.

-I am a tutor on the School's short courses Statistical Analysis with Missing Data using Multiple Imputation and Inverse Probability Weighting and Causal Inference in Epidemiology: Recent Methodological Developments
+I am the co-organiser of the School's short courses Statistical Analysis with Missing Data using Multiple Imputation and Inverse Probability Weighting and Causal Inference in Epidemiology: Recent Methodological Developments

-I am interested in developing methods for estimating treatment effect when there is departures from protocol in a randomised trial (i.e. non-compliance and missing data) using Multiple Imputation.
+I am currently working in developing methods for estimating causal treatment effect when there is departures from protocol in a randomised trial (i.e. non-compliance and missing data) using Multiple Imputation.
 This work is in collaboration with Profs Michael Kenward and James Carpenter.